ScottCoffin/scottcoffin.github.io/Media.md

 ## Scott Coffin in the Media
 The following is a **non-exhaustive** list of recent media highlighting my work.
 This includes recorded presentations from workshops as well as interviews and articles.
+If you'd like to find PDFs of my presentations, most can be found for free on [ResearchGate](https://www.researchgate.net/profile/Scott-Coffin-2/research).

 ### 2022